YukiSkyex0/Struggle-Bus-Channel-Docs/docs/commands/Vip Commands.rst

   **NOTE** This activated when the command is typed and there may be a visual delay.

-Phatcoin
+BowTato Chips
 --------

-**!phatcoin add all X**
+**!BowTato Chips add all X**
-  Handout new Phatcoin to everyone watching
+  Handout new BowTato Chips to everyone watching

   .. code-block:: none

-    !phatcoin add all 300
+    !BowTato Chips add all 300

 **!coins @Viewer X**
   Handout coins to a specific viewer